-Complaints relating to Special Educational Needs/Learning Support Department should follow the normal complaints procedure as detailed in our Complaints Policy which is available on our website.
-However, we would encourage parents/carers to contact the Department as soon as concerns arise so that they can be addressed promptly.
-Hampshire Local Authority provides a Parent Partnership Service which can give support and advice to parents/carers and schools where there is an SEN-related issue which has not been successfully resolved.
+Complaints relating to the Special Educational Needs/Learning Support Department should follow the normal complaints procedure as detailed in our Complaints Policy, which is available on our website; however, we would encourage parents/carers to contact the Learning Support Department as soon as concerns arise so that they can be addressed promptly.
+We can direct parents/carers to a Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS,) which can give support and advice to parents/carers and schools where there is a SEND-related issue which has not been successfully resolved.